Battle of Cassinga: Political consequences

 The United Nations invited SWAPO-leader Sam Nujoma to address the council before issuing United Nations Security Council Resolution 428 on 6 May condemning South Africa for "the armed invasion of Angola carried out on 4 May 1978".
 The Council condemned apartheid and the continued occupation of Southwest Africa and commended Angola for its support of the Namibian people.

+US President Jimmy Carter told reporters "They've claimed to have withdrawn and have not left any South African troops in Angola.
+So we hope it's just a transient strike in retaliation, and we hope it's all over".

 After independence, the new government of Namibia declared 4 May as "Cassinga Day", a public holiday to commemorate the loss of life during the raid.
 In 2007, the names of the Cuban soldiers who were killed were carved into the wall of Freedom Park in South Africa.

 Official celebration of this event by the SANDF ended only in 1996, two years after Nelson Mandela was elected president.
 Veterans of the various South African parachute battalions still privately celebrate Cassinga Day in remembrance both of the extent of the victory and of those who died that day.